 THE FIRST THREE ARE REQUIRED.
 Many types of writing satisfy these general guidelines.
 Each category represents a different intellectual and rhetorical task (these are not genres or models, but frames of reference and author’s “positions” related to materials and readers).

 PLEASE IDENTIFY EACH CATEGORY BY NUMBER ON YOUR SUBMISSIONS.

-___ All submissions, except the timed essay, may have been revised; all must be in the discourse of our academic community (grammatical, organized, appropriately documented).
+___ All submissions may be revised; all must be in the discourse of our academic community (grammatical, organized, appropriately documented).

 ___ All pieces must have been composed following the student’s matriculation at Eckerd College, except that students transferring to Eckerd from another college may submit two of the required four pieces from previous collegiate work (a note from the instructor must certify that the student wrote the piece under her or his supervision).

 ___ Students are encouraged to submit writing from any Eckerd course or original work done for the portfolio; work submitted from courses must not show the grade received, nor any evaluative comments (use white-out on a photocopy to remove such marks).